- They are eukaryotes because they all have a nucleus.

 - phycoerythrin (which makes them red) and

-- They do not have the eukaryotic "9+2" flagellum.
+- They have neither centrioles nor the eukaryotic "9+2" flagellum.

 - Some are used as food in coastal regions of Asia.

 - Agar, the base for culturing bacteria and other microorganisms, is extracted from a red alga.

 The organisms in this group have a complex life cycle during the course of which they go through unicellular, multicellular, funguslike (form spores) and protozoanlike (amoeboid) stages.